LordYuuma/Slapper/README.md

 ------
 ### Syntax
-`/SLAP [-h] [-c slapper [slapper ...]] [-d key value] [-r] [-s slapper] [-o optional] target [target ...]`
+`/SLAP [-h] [-c slapper [slapper ...]] [-d key value] [-r] [-s slapper] [-o optional] target [target ...]` The syntax may vary for different plugins (currently, the Hexchat version includes even more options), but the ones above should always be included.
 ### Positional Arguments
 `target` is a target.
 You can have as many as you want.
 ### Optional Arguments
 `-c|--choice` defines a list of slappers (in your slapper directory) to choose from randomly.
 Have another option or add `--` before the target list to not confuse the parser ;)

 `-d|--definition` can be used to define a key value pair.
 If key is used in a slapper command, it will be replaced with value.

+`-h|--help` prints a help, also explaining the syntax of the plugin in usage.

 `-r|--random` same as choice, but with all slappers in your slapper directory.